Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] You can use the BitTorrent protocol but you need to ask AWS for specific permissions first.
 - [x] You can use the BitTorrent protocol but only for objects that are less than 5 GB in size.

-### lAM's Policy Evaluation Logic always starts with a default _____ for every request, except for those that use the AWS account's root security credentials b
+### IAM's Policy Evaluation Logic always starts with a default _____ for every request, except for those that use the AWS account's root security credentials b

 - [ ] Permit
 - [x] Deny